kshitijm23/UrbanAlert/README.md

 ## Getting Started

-You can follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+You'll be able to follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites